Danielhard/component-scanner/README.md

 # Issue

-We made some compatibility about vue, the detailed reasons is above.
-Sometimes it impacts accuracy, probably appears some unexpected components.
+We made some compatibility about vue, the detailed reasons is above. **Sometimes it impacts accuracy, probably appears some unexpected components**.

-But we consider that it should extract component names as much as possible.
+But we consider that **it should extract component names as much as possible**.
 Redundant component names can be ignored by some ways, but it probably cause some exceptions if we missed some component name in regression tests.

 **If you have an edge case, welcome to PR or file an issue**.